Contact Us 1-800-596-4880

 ====================================================================================

-1 Warning detailing which coverage level was not met, and where it happened.
+1 Warning detailing which coverage level isn’t met, and where it happens.

-Another feature is the ability to ignore either a flow or a file.
+You can also ignore a flow or a file.
 This way, the ignored resource:

 • Does not count as coverage data.